cooervo/JSP-Servlets-SQL-ConnectionPool/README.md

 Manages the flow of the app, this work is done by one or more servlets.
 First, a servlet reads any parameters that are available from the request.
 Second, the servlet updates the model and saves it to the data store.
 Finally, the servlet forwards the updated model to one of several possible JSPs/HTMLs for presentation (EmailListServlet.class).

 We should strive to keep the model, view, controller as independent as possible from each other, it's very difficult to keep the completely independent but is a goal to strive towards to.

+##### Security

+###### XSS (Cross Site Scripting):
+In addition, to validation with JavaScript I'm adding **JSP out tag to scape characters** and server side validation to defend against most XSS.
+###### SQL injection attacks:
+Usage of **prepared statements** automatically check their parameter values to prevent most types of SQL injection attacks.
+As a result, it's generally considered a best practice to use a prepared statement whenever possible.

 #####JavaBean
  User class is a JavaBean or bean, because it follows the rules that all JavaBeans must follow: